 Duffy leaves behind many good friends and a family that love him.
 Survivors include his beloved sister, Claire and her family, Sig and Robbie; his father, Bob; his partner in life for 28 years, Donalee; and the pride and joy of his life, son Sam; and daughter, Kacy.

-In lieu of flowers please donate to the Duffy Rugby Memorial, Wells Fargo Bank, Account No. 9919012949.
+In lieu of flowers please donate to the Duffy Rugby Memorial, Luther Burbank Bank, Account No. 9919012949.
 Donations will be given to the UC Davis Rugby team.
 Evergreen Funeral Service of Woodland is assisting the family with arrangements.Read More...

 If you shop at Whole Foods please think about the following comment of the CEO of Whole Foods, John Mackey, before you give them another dime: